 A cute scarf or cowl can totally change or update your wardrobe for the new season.
 Add texture, style and a cosy feel to your autumn winter wardrobe with the beginner textured cowl pattern – The Marian Bay Cowl.
+This easy crochet cowl pattern works up quickly and makes an extremely stylish gift.
+Read on to find out how to make your Marian Bay Cowl and get your copy of this easy crochet cowl pattern.

 The Marian Bay Cowl and series are inspired in part by my need for a warm cowl and a love of texture.
 I wanted something simple and warm but that would highlight the yarn used.
 After making the Marian Bay Mitts, I posted in one of my most regular facebook groups for naming inspiration.
 My friend, and co enabler Jane, suggested the name Marian Bay and it immediately stuck.